mbj/morpher/README.md

 Installation
 ------------

-There is no gem release.
+Install the gem `morpher` via your preferred method.

 Examples
 --------